arunangshu/ai-calling-agent/standalone/README.md

 ```

 #### Step 2.2: Modify the Prompt
 Replace the text inside the triple quotes with a new use case.
 Remember to state the columns and give it the first few rows.
-ALso precisely mention how you want the conversation agent to respond.
+Also precisely mention how you want the conversation agent to respond.

 ---